 Conducting business abroad can offer compelling benefits, from access to new markets to lower operational costs.
 The entertainment industry, in particular, often benefits from producing work all over the world, as musicians tour the globe and production companies film in exotic locations.
 With any project, managing the cash flows associated with payroll, accommodations, equipment, and other expenses can prove challenging.
 However, with international ventures, the added component of exchange rate volatility comes into play.
 The ever-changing value of the U.S. dollar against the world's currencies can often cause production costs to vary, wreaking havoc on even the most well planned budgets.

-"My clients want to be able to sleep soundly at night, knowing their budgets are balanced," says Autumn Krischer, Director and Senior Specialist, Wells Fargo Foreign Exchange Services.
+"My clients want to be able to sleep soundly at night, knowing their budgets are balanced," says Jerry Razee, Director and Foreign Exchange Specialist for Wells Fargo Bank.
 "Whether it's for hiring and transporting talent, or finding a lighting crew, it is often beneficial and even necessary to transact in local currency.
 Consider working with a foreign exchange specialist to help you overcome the challenges of foreign operating cash flow and budgeting for international productions.
 That way, you can focus on what is most important: the logistics of your documentary series in Russia or music video in Japan."

 Managing Exchange Rate Fluctuation